 The entrance into the channel has two sets of leads, plus some port lateral marks.
 There are no starboard markers. (see chart insert) When approaching from the south the leads are visible as you round Moon Island.
 When approaching from the north, DO NOT cut the corner of the northern break wall, as yachts will surely run aground.
 Vessels are advised to keep an easterly position off Moon Island before turning to align the leads.

-The leads are red triangles, lights blue at night, on a bearing of 255 degrees true, as shown on the above chart.
+The leads are red squares, lights blue at night, on a bearing of 255 degrees true, as shown on the above chart.
 Moon Island light is a white /red sector light (Iso.WR.2s 12m 5M)

 The bottom conditions do vary, but as a guide, the minimum depth on the line of the leads, is approx. 1.4 metres plus the tide height.
 Any sea/swell will of course reduce the depth in the troughs by approx. half the wave height.
 Deep draft (1.6 metres plus) vessels should endeavour to traverse the channel at 2 -3 hours after high tide when maximum depth is achieved and slack water occurs.